 On May 10, 2022, the Fairfax County Board of Supervisors unanimously endorsed the Safe Streets for All Program, a comprehensive initiative to address systemic transportation safety issues for people walking, biking and using other forms of active transportation.

 For more information about the ActiveFairfax Transportation Plan, contact the Active Transportation Team by sending an email at firstname.lastname@example.org or calling 703-877-5600, TTY 711.

 Vision Statement, Goals and Objectives

 The Active Transportation Plan introduces a framework for advancing active transportation that includes an overarching vision statement, goals, objectives that are rooted in the public feedback received in Spring 2021, previous planning efforts and initiatives, and best practices.

 The vision statement will be used as a guide to help Fairfax County make decisions that align with its philosophy and declared set of goals.
 Goals reflect the desired result that Fairfax County and its partners envision, plan, and commit to achieve.
 View the final vision statement, goals and objectives (adopted Nov.
 9, 2021).

 The next round of public engagement is expected in Spring 2024.

-The project launched in the summer of 2020 and is expected to be complete by the fall of 2023.
+The project launched in the summer of 2020 and is expected to be complete by the summer of 2024.
 The project has been split into two district phases: